jkarlin929/moon_app/readme.md

 ## Code Snippet
 [Code Snippet](http://res.cloudinary.com/jkarlin929/image/upload/v1516065868/codesnippet_keyuqt.png)
+I am proud of this code snippet because it was how we got image to be rendered.
+Turned out to be a lot less complex than planned.

 ## MVP
 Create, Read, Update, Delete the Time and Date for desired moon phase.
 Searching for a date and time and rendering corresponding image for date and time and date, along with multiple images.
 Styling the pages using CSS.